Yoctol/bottender/docs/channel-viber-setup.md

 title: Setup Viber
 ---

+## Enable Viber Channel

-## Create a New Viber Bottender App
+### Create a New Viber Bottender App

-Create Bottender App is the best way to start building a new application in Bottender.
+`Create Bottender App` is the best way to start building a new application in Bottender.

 To create a project, run: